djey47/tduf/src/markdown/README.md

 ### What's in this version ?
 (1.5.0)

+* As you've noticed for sure, README now appears in your favourite web browser!

 * Database Tool: now handle patches in batch mode with associated properties

 * Database Editor: do not allow to load database more than once (for reliability reasons).
 To reload, exit then restart application.